h4c-project-return/junior-web-azure/README.md

 ## Hosting
-The Junior web application is currently hosted on Azure, using nonprofit grant credits donated by Microsoft in conjunction with the Hack for the Community event.
-Azure offers several advantages over other options considered, including:
+The Junior web application is currently hosted on the [Azure](https://azure.microsoft.com/) cloud, using nonprofit grant credits donated by Microsoft in conjunction with the Hack for the Community event.
+In the original development context, Azure offered several advantages over other options considered, including:
 * PaaS (no VM management required)
 * Free subdomain (no DNS maintenance required)
 * Automated deployment upon GitHub commit